1990 Yugoslavia v Netherlands football match: Game

 The exhibition versus the Netherlands took place on 3 June and was the last exhibition before the 1990 FIFA World Cup.
 The crowd of 20,000 booed the Yugoslav national anthem "Hey, Slavs".
 Fans cheered for the Netherlands, heckling the Yugoslav team and its manager Ivica Osim.
 Many Dutch flags were also seen in the crowd, owing to their similarity to the Croatian tricolour (red, white and blue).

 Aftermath

 The match was the last of the Yugoslav team to be played in Maksimir.
-On 17 October of that year the Croatian national team played its first international match in Maksimir against the United States.
+On 17 October of that year, the Croatia national team played its first international match in Maksimir against the United States.